You want smart political talk without the meltdowns?

 Jason, thanks so much for joining us.

-A lot of people think of teachers' unions, they focus on you know getting a better pension or getting better better benefits for uh teachers.
+So teachers' unions, a lot of people think of teachers' unions, they focus on getting a better pension or getting better benefits for teachers.

 That's not what America's teachers' unions are about today anymore, are they really?

-That's not their major focus of their action of their activities.
+That's not their major focus of their activities.

-Nah, unfortunately, you you would hope it would be all about the kids and you know, those PTA meetings and what can we do to help the kids.
+Unfortunately, you would hope it would be all about the kids and those PTA meetings and what can we do to help the kids.

-I mean they they raised something like 3.7 million dollars in 2008, but then it was up to 20 million dollars in the 2020 election cycle, and but so much of it was about um social activism, political lobbying, uh, immigration, um racial justice, things that weren't necessarily all about the kids.
+But so much of it was about social activism, political lobbying, immigration, racial justice, things that weren't necessarily all about the kids.

-And I think what you're speaking to, Jason, and it's such an important point, is you know, one of our common phrases at the government accountability institute is follow the money, right?
+And I think what you're speaking to, Jason, it's such an important point, is one of our common phrases at the Government Accountability Institute is follow the money, right?

-And so I think the point is if you follow the money, right?
+And so I think the point is, if you follow the money, right, what do you see?

 It's going towards radical political activism.

-So the people that are in charge of the classroom environments that Americans children sit in are now actively working to support liberal political uh activities.
+So the people that are in charge of the classroom environments that Americans' children sit in are now actively working to support liberal political activities.

-Um There was this great find that one of the researchers there at GAA founded, admitted to Ed Week, which I know every good American subscribes to Ed Week.
+There was this great find that one of the researchers there at GAA found that admitted to Ed Week, which I know every good American subscribes to, Ed Week.

 I mean, so they're actually saying it out loud.

-You follow the money, as Eric mentioned, and uh it's changing the landscape and it and it's creating animosity and it's creating political division, and it's not necessarily in the best interest of the kid.
+You follow the money, as Eric mentioned, and it's changing the landscape and it's creating animosity and it's creating political division and it's not necessarily in the best interest of the kid.

 I went to public schools.